Riadino-5 Site: Infrared Stimulated Luminescence (IRSL) Dating

 IRSL Dating is based on a larger concept of Luminescence Dating.
 It surmises that certain trace elements, in this case Potassium, will gradually decay over time, with ionizing radiation transferring to a mineral grain in the sediment.
 The presence of feldspar in the fourth unit was the ideal candidate for this analysis.
 As ionizing radiation becomes trapped in the grain's lattice, it accumulates at a given rate based on background radiation.
 By stimulating the grain with a different electromagnetic wave, infrared for these dates, it releases the trapped electrons to give a signal proportional to the amount of radiation stored.
 The age is based on the total absorbed radiation (paleodose) divided by the dosage rate (sediment dosage rate).
 For the IRSL Dating at Riadino-5, additional trace elements of Uranium and Thorium were also taken into account from gamma-ray spectrometry.
 Additionally, the samples were used under the multiple-aliquot dosage technique involving exposure of multiple grains at a time.
 When done to the culture-bearing horizon layer from the fourth unit, approximately encompassing the layers from 0.50 to 0.56 centimetres, a concordant set of ages emerged: 52.4 ± 4.0 ka, 49.2 ± 3.8 ka, and 50.6 ± 3.9 ka.
 To confirm the exact dating range given the proximity of the samples to one another, an average of the luminescence counts was taken from each sample to create a new sample set.
 This new "sample" yielded a date range of 50.1 ± 3.9 ka, which corroborates the averaged 50.7 ka dates of the previous three samples.
-It is this average dating of the culture-bearing horizon that safely documents the site's occupation to the Middle to Upper Paleolithic transitional era from 50-44 ka.
+It is this average dating of the culture-bearing horizon that safely documents the site's occupation to the Middle to Upper Paleolithic transitional era from 50 to 44 ka.